NOAA Miami Regional Library at AOML

 Journal Citation Reports (JCR Impact Factor) - (2000 - 2013) SE, NE, FKNMS

-For EndNote X5 please contact Linda Pikula or James Haynes at AOML and Gloria Aversano at NHC.
+For EndNote (destop edition) please contact Linda Pikula or James Haynes at AOML and Gloria Aversano at NHC.
 Contact your Line Office, Laboratory, Senior IT for installation at your location.
-2013 installation of EndNote X5 is being handled by line office and IT divisions.
+Installation of EndNote (destop edition) is being handled by line offices and IT divisions.

 Journal Citation Reports is a comprehensive and unique resource that allows you to evaluate and compare journals using citation data drawn from over 11,000 scholarly and technical journals from more than 3,300 publishers in over 80 countries.
 It is the only source of citation data on journals, and includes virtually all areas of science, technology, and social sciences.